Effect of Temperature Wave on Diffusive Transport of Weakly-Soluble Substances in Liquid-Saturated Porous Media: Introduction

-In this paper, we calculate the diffusion flux of gas in the presence of temperature wave and redistribution of the gas in non-dissolved gaseous phase.
+In this paper, we calculate the diffusion flux of a weakly-soluble substance in the presence of temperature wave and redistribution of the mass in the non-dissolved phase.
+The consideration is firstly performed for gases and then downgraded to the case of solids.
 Both the cases of molecular diffusion and hydrodynamic dispersion are considered.
 The analytical results are validated with numerical simulation.
 The periods of negative temperatures with frozen groundwater are beyond the scope of this study and will be considered elsewhere.